Skip to main content

 Status of Fulfillment by SMO

-Through the results of the QA review system, the institute has been identifying common issues that relate to quality control standards from the work of auditors and audit firms, to organize workshops and continuing professional development programs that improve its members’ professional competence and quality of work.
-ICAB reports it has visited member firms to update members on BSQC 1 (the national ISQC 1 equivalent) requirements and to provide training on the implementation of the Audit Practice Manual.
-The Institute also reports that it has organized a conference on Quality Audit in Public Interest Entities for its members.
+Through the results of the QA review system, ICAB identifies common issues that relate to quality control standards from the work of auditors and audit firms, to organize workshops and continuing professional development programs that improve its members’ professional competence and quality of work.
+ICAB reports it has visited member firms to update members on ISQM 1 requirements and to provide training on the implementation of the Audit Practice Manual.
+In general, ICAB conducts CPD and other training on quality assurance and related standards in Bangladesh.

 Current Status: Sustain

-Prior to 2016, CPD requirements were mandatory only for individuals that were upgrading their member status from Associate to becoming Fellows.
-The institute reports it has developed new requirements regarding CPD and an official announcement will be made in March 2017 to make it mandatory for all members to meet minimum CPD requirements.
-Nevertheless, ICAB has developed CPD for its members, which consist of seminars and workshops on accountancy related subjects, and programs on offer also include courses on basic soft skills and business related subjects for individuals who work in different industries.
+CPD requirements are mandatory for all members whether in service or in practice.
+ICAB has developed CPD for its members, which consist of seminars/conferences/training and workshops on accountancy related subjects, and programs on offer also include courses on basic soft skills and business-related subjects for individuals who work in different industries.
 The CPD program is open to all members and individuals outside the profession, including regulators and government departments.
+In 2023, ICAB offered 19 CPD and as of May 2024, 7 CPD have been offered.

 Current Status: Sustain